William Valentine (politician)

 William M. Valentine (born 1971/1972) is an American politician.
 He is a member for the Maryland House of Delegates in District 2A in Washington and Frederick counties.
 He was previously a candidate for the Frederick County Council in 2018.

 Background

 Valentine graduated from Delone Catholic High School in 1989.
 He later attended Frederick Community College, where he earned an Bachelor's degree in criminal justice in 1991.
-He is a retired police officer, ending his career as a lieutenant in the Westminster Police Department.
+He is a retired police officer, working as a police officer in Thurmont, Maryland from 1994 to 1998, and again from 2003 to 2005, in between working as a deputy sheriff in Garrett County, Maryland, and retiring as a lieutenant in the Westminster Police Department in 2019.
 Prior to serving in the legislature, he worked as an investigator with the Frederick County State's Attorney's office.

 In 2022, Valentine ran for the Maryland House of Delegates in District 4, seeking to succeed outgoing state Delegate Dan Cox, who unsuccessfully ran for governor in 2022.
 He was later redrawn into District 2A.
 He won the Republican primary election with 22.9 percent of the vote, placing second behind incumbent state delegate William J. Wivell.
 He faced no formal opposition in the general election.